zzxwill/oss/intl.en-US/API Reference/Object operations/SelectObject.md

     |:------|----|:----------|
     |CsvMetaRequest|Container| Specifies the container that saves the Select csv Meta request.

- Child node: InputSerialization
+ Sub-node: InputSerialization

  Parent node: None

  |
     |JsonMetaRequest|Container| Specifies the container that saves the Select json Meta request.

- Child node: InputSerialization
+ Sub-node: InputSerialization

  Parent node: None

  |
     |InputSerialization|Container| \(Optional\) Specifies the input serialization parameters.

- Child node: CompressionType, CSV, and JSON
+ Sub-node: CompressionType, CSV, and JSON

  Parent node: CsvMetaRequest and JsonMetaRequest

  |
     |OverwriteIfExists|Bool| \(Optional\) Recalculates the SelectMeta and overwrites the existing data.
 The default value is false, which means that the result is directly returned if the Select Meta already exists.

- Child node: None
+ Sub-node: None

  Parent node: CsvMetaRequest and JsonMetaRequest

  |
     |CompressionType|Enumeration| \(Optional\) Specifies the compression type of the object.
 Only None is supported currently.

- Child node: None
+ Sub-node: None

  Parent node: InputSerialization

  |
     |RecordDelimiter|String| \(Optional\) Specifies the delimiter, which is base64-encoded and `\n` by default.
 The value of this element before being encoded can be the ANSI value of two characters in maximum.
 For example, `\n` is used to indicate a line break in Java code.

- Child node: None
+ Sub-node: None

  Parent node: CSV

  |
     |FieldDelimiter|String| \(Optional\) Specifies the delimiter used to separate columns in the CSV file.
 The value of this element is the base64-encoded ANSI value of a character and is `,` by default.
 For example, `,` is used to indicate a comma in Java code.

- Child node: None
+ Sub-node: None

  Parent node: CSV \(input and output\)

  |
     |QuoteCharacter|String| \(Optional\) Specifies the quote characters used in the CSV file.
 The value of this element is base64-encoded and is `\”` by default.
 In a CSV file, line breaks and column delimiters are processed as normal characters.
 The value of this element before being encoded must be the ANSI value of a character.
 For example, `\”` is used to indicate a quote character in Java code.

- Child node: None
+ Sub-node: None

  Parent node: CSV \(input\)

  |
     |CSV|Container| Specifies the format of the input CSV file.

- Child node: RecordDelimiter, FieldDelimiter, and QuoteCharacter
+ Sub-node: RecordDelimiter, FieldDelimiter, and QuoteCharacter

  Parent node: InputSerialization

  |
     |JSON|Container| Specifies the format of the input JSON file.

- Child node: Type
+ Sub-node: Type

  Parent node: InputSerialization